serge-web/serge/development-standards.md

 Components live in the `components` package of our project.
 Each component should be a directory and contain the following files and folders:

 - `index.tsx` - The component logic and main UI
-- `index.spec.txt` - The tests for the component
+- `index.spec.tsx` - The tests for the component
 - `index.stories.mdx` - The Storybook file for the component
 - `styles.module.scss` - The scoped component styling
 - `/images` - Any component-specific images